-Eating disorders, social withdrawal, depression – all have been linked to low self-esteem.
+Eating disorders, social withdrawal, and depression have all been linked to low self-esteem.
 A 2017 NBC report found that 85% of the American population suffers from low self-esteem (Alton, 2017).

-As we hear stories of childhood bullying, increased incidences of depression, anxiety, and suicide, it is evident that “giving everyone a trophy” has not improved the self-worth of children, teens, and adults.
+As we hear stories of childhood bullying and increased incidences of depression, anxiety, and suicide, it is evident that “giving everyone a trophy” has not improved the self-worth of children, teens, or adults.
 There are more effective ways to foster self-esteem, self-acceptance, and self-love rooted in compassion.

 Self-esteem is one of the most researched psychological constructs in society.
 Parents, teachers, coaches, and mentors are continually attempting to foster self-esteem in children, students, athletes, and employees.
 It is a critical component of success, life satisfaction, and wellbeing.

-Self-esteem is an individual’s overall sense of value and attitude about him or herself.
-Since we live with the thoughts, values, and attitudes we have about ourselves every second of our lives, the quality of them matters.
+Self-esteem is an individual’s overall sense of value and attitude about themselves.
+Since we live with the thoughts, values, and attitudes we have about ourselves every second of our lives, their quality matters.

 Signs of healthy self-esteem include:

 - Pursuing things you enjoy and taking care of yourself